 The Yankees are looking to add an infielder this offseason.
 Gleyber Torres, who primarily manned the middle infield in 2024, signed with the Detroit Tigers in free agency this offseason.

-Yankees manager Aaron Boone has said that Chisholm Jr., who served in the hot corner, will slide across the infield and play second base in 2025.
+Yankees manager Aaron Boone has said that Chisholm Jr., who served in the hot corner, will slide across to play second base in 2025.
 That leaves a void for the Yankees at third base, prompting them to look at options.
-While free-agent third baseman might prove to be expensive, the Yankees could fall back on free agent and former Chicago White Sox star Yoan Moncada.
+While a free-agent third baseman might prove to be expensive, the Yankees could fall back on former Chicago White Sox star Yoan Moncada.

 Moncada has been in declining form since slugging to a .756 OPS in 2019.
 One insider said that the Yankees checked up on Moncada's medical status earlier this offseason.